 The first couple of years she'd known him she thought he looked so smug, like he knew everything – and it was always a question whether he really did or not.
 But now she realized it wasn't smugness.
 Or maybe it was – a hybrid of smugness with something else.

-He laughs at her, shaking his head.
+He laughed at her, shaking his head.
 "Are you crazy?
 I'm not telling you.
 Would ruin the surprise."
 Then his face fell flat, serious.
 "And then the game would be over."

-She moved her palm over the icy steel bar on his bed.
+She moved her palm over the steel bar on his bed.
 "Is that a rule?"

 "What?
 No. It's not a fucking rule.
 Just a strategy.
 You don't tell your opponents your secrets, otherwise," he said, holding his fork up to her, its tines licked clean, "you lose.
 Unless you, you know, want to.
 Lose, I mean."